simonthum/git-sync/README.md

 Mode can be empty, sync, or check.

-In "check" mode, it will indicate if syncing may start.
+In "check" mode, `git-sync` will indicate if synchronization may start.
 This is useful to see if manual intervention is required (indicated by text and non-zero exit code).